gosub-com/Zurfur/README.md

 |== != < <= > >= === !== in|Not associative, === and !== is only for pointers
 |and|Conditional, short circuit
 |or|Conditional, short circuit
-|a ? b : c| Not associative, no nesting (see below for restrictions)
 |=>|Lambda
 |key:Value|Key value pair (only inside `()`, `[]` or where expected)
 |,|Comma Separator (not an expression)